mother-of-all-self-hosting/ansible-role-ntfy/docs/configuring-ntfy.md

 ### Enable web app (optional)

 The ntfy server can be accessed via its web app where you can subscribe to and push to topics from the browser.
-Note that the web app only runs in the browser locally (after downloading the JavaScript).
+Note that since the web app only runs in the browser locally after downloading assets for it, there is not additional security risk of running it (refer [here](https://docs.ntfy.sh/faq/#can-i-disable-the-web-app-can-i-protect-it-with-a-login-screen)).

 The web app is not enabled on this role by default, because it doesn't work when `ntfy_path_prefix` is not `/` (see: https://github.com/binwiederhier/ntfy/issues/256).